 Frozen Embryo Transfer (FET)

-Frozen embryo transfer (FET) is a valuable option for expanding your family using embryos that were preserved from a previous IVF cycle or in cases where a previous cycle was unsuccessful, leading to the freezing of embryos for future attempts.
-FET offers numerous benefits, such as reducing the financial and physical strain associated with a fresh IVF cycle, as it eliminates several complex steps like pre-transfer testing, ovulation induction, egg retrieval, sperm retrieval, and embryo culture.
+Frozen embryo transfer (FET) helps you grow your family using embryos preserved from a previous IVF cycle.
+It also helps couples move forward after an unsuccessful cycle, allowing them to use frozen embryos for future attempts.
+FET offers many benefits, including reduced financial and physical strain compared to a fresh IVF cycle.
+It eliminates several complex steps such as pre-transfer testing, ovulation induction, egg retrieval, sperm retrieval, and embryo culture.

 At Gaudium IVF Centre, our clinics are fully equipped to provide top-notch FET and infertility treatments in India.
-Our laboratories adhere to stringent international protocols, ensuring the highest standards of hygiene and safety, leaving no room for human error.
+Our laboratories follow strict international protocols to ensure the highest standards of hygiene and safety.

 The FET Protocol

 The FET Protocol can be either ‘natural’ or medicated.
-In a natural FET cycle, minimal or no medication is used, and the embryo transfer is timed to align with the uterus’s readiness to accept the embryo.
-This involves closely monitoring your menstrual cycle for ovulation and assessing the uterine lining’s thickness (endometrial thickness) through blood tests and ultrasound scans.
+In a natural FET cycle, doctors use little or no medication.
+They carefully time the embryo transfer to match when the uterus is ready to accept the embryo.
+This process involves monitoring your menstrual cycle to detect ovulation.
+Doctors also assess the uterine lining thickness using blood tests and ultrasound scans.
 Once the uterus is ready, the embryo transfer is performed.

-Depending on age, uterine health, and reproductive history, some patients require medication to prepare the uterus for the transfer so that the chances of successful implantation may be maximized.
+Depending on age, uterine health, and reproductive history, doctors may prescribe medication.
+This helps prepare the uterus and improves the chances of successful implantation.
 This process typically spans 6 to 8 weeks and includes:

 1. Medication for 3 to 4 weeks to suppress ovulation and prevent the release of eggs.